 For an alternate interpretation of the current situation, I recommend reading the NOAA ENSO Advisory which represents the official and most recent Climate Prediction Center opinion on this subject.
 In its latest update (September 4th, 2014), ENSO-neutral conditions were diagnosed, but were expected to transition to El Niño by the fall, at odds of 60%-65%.
 Differences in opinion are due to their requirement that El Niño conditions persist for a long period before acknowledging an event, and the fact that Niño 3.4 SST still has not crossed over their +0.5C anomaly threshold.

 For extended Tahiti-Darwin SOI data back to 1876, and timely monthly updates, check the Australian Bureau of Meteorology website.
 This index has often been out of sync with other ENSO indices in the last decade, including a jump to +10 (+1 sigma) in April 2010 that was ahead of any other ENSO index in announcing La Niña conditions.
 In 2013, the SOI varied from slightly negative values early in the year (-4 in February) all the way to +14 in June and back down to -2 in October.
 It rose back up to +9 in November, consistent with potentially re-emerging La Niña conditions.
 However, the December value dropped right back to +1, only to be followed by a jump to +12 in January 2014, and back to slightly negative values (-1) in February.
 This was followed by a further drop to -13 in March 2014, its lowest March value since 1998(!).
 However, the April and May values went right back up to positive (La Niña) territory.
-In June and July 2014, it went back to (mild) negative values, only to drop further into El Niño-worthy values around -11 in August.
+In June and July 2014, it went back to (mild) negative values, only to drop further into El Niño-worthy values around -11 in August, and still at -7.5 in September.
 The SOI remains the noisiest ENSO index that I can think of.

 An even longer Tahiti-Darwin SOI (back to 1866) is maintained at the Climate Research Unit of the University of East Anglia website, however with less frequent updates (currently through January 2014).
 Extended SST-based ENSO data can be found at the University of Washington-JISAO website, which is now more than three years behind in its update (through January 2011).